While the Eternal City might be best known for its collections of ancient artifacts, there are also world-class art museums in Rome.

-From Caravaggio paintings house in old palaces, to Italy’s national gallery – here are the 10 best art museums in Rome:
+From Caravaggio paintings houses in old palaces to Italy’s national gallery – here are the 10 best art museums in Rome:

 Galleria Nazionale d’Arte Moderna (Viale delle Belle Arti, 131): Located on the edge of Villa Borghese park, Galleria Nazionale d’Arte Moderna (GNAM) – or the National Gallery of Modern Art – houses the largest collection of 19th and 20th century Italian art.
 Slightly overshadowed by nearby Galleria Borghese, the modern art museum usually has fewer crowds and more room to explore.
 Make enough time to see most of the 75 (!) rooms, and 1,100 pieces of art, including sculptures by Modigliani and paintings by Morandi.
 Recoup over a coffee at the lovely cafe that looks out over the park.